xiaogeamadeus/linebot_backend2/docs/backend_record.md

 ## Backend's Work
 Member: Ikeoku, Hisatomi, Wang

-#### Create API
+#### Create API for frontend
 1. Get the user id.
 POST /login idToken/picture
 http://localhost/login/getIdToken
 request:"yes"

-3. The list of line_bots which is created by the user.
+2. The list of line_bots which is created by the user.
 GET /bot

-4. The details of bot.
+3. The details of bot.
 GET /bot/:bot_id

-5. Create a new bot.
+4. Create a new bot.
 POST /bot

-6. Renew the detail of bot.
+5. Renew the detail of bot.
 PUT /bot/:bot_id

-7. Delete the bot.
+6. Delete the bot.
 DELETE /bot/:bot_id

-8. Activate a user.
+7. Activate a user.
 POST /user/:user_id

+#### Connecting with Line Platform(message API)
+When user send some message or follow your official account, The line platform will send a POST request to your server.
-9. Get the messages from the user(by line platform) POST
+1. Get messages/follow information from the user(by line platform)
+POST